 - Your website

 - Landing pages and creative assets for campaigns

 - Trade show brochures and collateral

 - Product demo videos

-Depending on your industry, this list may be shorter or longer.
-Your brand inventory needs to account for everything your brand touches in any way.
+Depending on your industry and the size of your business, there might be a lot more that you’re going to need to dig into, or there might be a lot less.
+Either way, your brand inventory needs to account for everything your brand touches in any way.
 Once you have this list, you can move onto a brand audit.

 What is the purpose of a brand audit?